 When to Replace Your Cars Battery

-In general, car batteries last for about five years.
+In general, car batteries last for about three to five years.
 If yours is struggling, replace it before winter sets in, when it will be under even more pressure.
-Batteries lose their charge more quickly in colder temperatures.
+Batteries lose their charge quicker in colder temperatures.
 If you use your car infrequently, it is even more important to ensure your battery is in good working order before the winter months arrive.

-Check your bulbs regularly - ideally every few weeks.
-Also check your brakes and number plate lights.
+Check your bulbs regularly, ideally every few weeks.
+Be sure to also check your brakes and number plate lights.

 Discover new and improved methods of cleaning your car headlights.

-Tyres should have a tread depth of 3mm.
+Tyres should have a minimum tread depth of 1.6mm.
 If yours are getting worn, replace them before wetter, more slippery conditions set in.

-Add antifreeze throughout the year - it protects against corrosion and helps your car stay cool in warmer months.
+Adding antifreeze throughout the year protects against corrosion and helps your car stay cool in warmer months.
 Antifreeze and coolant are often sold as a single product.

 Your regular servicing should include an antifreeze check.
 If you’re not sure where to put antifreeze or which antifreeze to use, consult your car's handbook.
 Some garages offer free winter checks which include antifreeze.